edv1n/gondi/README.md

 ### Constructor

 A func that responsible for creating a instance of a struct in the same package.
+The func also needs to be in the same file where the struct defined.

 e.g.